infoatgodreams/GoDreams-Repository/Home.md

 The purpose of this portal is to access information that we've compiled from studying the ecosystem surrounding **Child Care Institutions (CCIs)** in India towards the development of what we are calling the "Capacity Accelerator Program"

-==[Click Here](Program%20Design/Surveys/Problems%20to%20solve.md) to participate in a user design survey, drawing on our experiences to articulate the problems we want to solve with CAP! ==
+==[Click Here](Program%20Design/Surveys/Problems%20to%20solve.md) to participate in a user design survey, drawing on our experiences to articulate the problems we want to solve with CAP!==

 >The ongoing activity is the the [Literature Review](Program%20Design/02%20Literature%20Review.md).
 A good place to start digging into the content would be the [📜Domain Roll Up Index](Index%20Pages/📜Domain%20Roll%20Up%20Index.md) or the [📜Stakeholder Index](Index%20Pages/📜Stakeholder%20Index.md).
 (Alternatively use the  [📜Comprehensive Index](Index%20Pages/📜Comprehensive%20Index.md) for a full deep dive)